jhorzek/lessSEM/README.md

     # Note: The results are basically identical:
     regsemGlmnet@parameters - regsem@parameters

+# A more thorough introduction

+You will find a short introduction to regularized SEM with the **lessSEM** package in the vignette “lessSEM” (see `vignette('lessSEM', package = 'lessSEM')`).
+More information is also provided in the documentation of the individual functions (e.g., see ?lessSEM::scad)

 # Miscellaneous

 You will find a short introduction to the optimizer interfaces in the